-When it comes to covering expenses, you likely swipe, chip or tap a lot more often than you count out dollar bills or write checks — and you’re not alone.
-A Gallup poll found that 71 percent of Americans have at least one credit card in their wallets and 16 percent have more than five credit cards.
+When it comes to paying, you likely swipe, chip or tap a lot more often than you use cash or write checks — and you’re not alone.
+Right now, plastic is king, but applying for your first credit card can be overwhelming.

 Annual Percentage Rate (APR)